lino-framework/lino/docs/dev/install.rst

 -------------

 - We assume you have pip_  installed.
-- We recommend to use virtualenv_ and to activate a new environment.
+- We recommend to install fabric_, a command-line tool systems to streamline administration tasks.
+Simply type ``pip install fabric`` to install it.

 - If you had previously installed Lino using `pip install lino` as described in :ref:`lino.tutorial.quickstart`, then you should first uninstall it using `pip uninstall lino`.

+- We also recommend to use virtualenv_ and to activate a new environment.

 Get the sources
 ---------------